 Santa Cruz County enjoys a Mediterranean climate.
 Warm sunny days turn into cool foggy nights, making the region perfect for agriculture and wine grapes.
 Seasonally, the fog may burn off later in the morning or roll in earlier in the evening.
 Additionally, a variety of microclimates makes some parts of the county feel warmer than others.
 Dressing like a local means wearing layers of clothing during chillier months: a long-sleeved shirt with a sweatshirt and a light jacket should ensure that you can adjust your wardrobe as the weather changes.
 Sunglasses, a hat, and comfortable shoes if you’re planning to do some exploring are also a good idea.
 Of course, Santa Cruz County receives over 300 days of sunshine a year so pack some sunscreen in your bag and you’ll be good to go!

 In Santa Cruz County, every day is Earth Day!
-Beaches, parks, forests, and other beautiful spots are a tremendous source of pride for locals.
-Remember to pack your trash, obey local ordinances, and respect your surroundings to help keep our region beautiful!
+Beaches, parks, forests, and other beautiful spots are a treasured locations that are tended with care from locals.
+Remember to pack your trash by leaving with what you came with, obey local ordinances and respect your surroundings to help keep our region beautiful!

 Sleeping and Eating